 We are not government funded.
 The “Cups of Coffee Patrons” monthly donations (find out more here) make a huge impact on covering daily and emergency care for our animals.

 Kindred is looking for a minimum of 10 acres:

 - public office, washroom, kitchen, group area, and parking lot

 - large barn for animal shelter and to hold events

 - several outbuildings for animal shelter and storage

 We are looking in Surrey, Delta and Langley.

-We have been given our notice and need to vacate our current property by September 30, 2021.
+We have a one-year lease and will need to vacate our current property by September 1, 2022.